 Culloden Battlefield

 An easy half-daytrip from Inverness, Culloden Battlefield has soared in popularity thanks to the Outlander show.
 Regardless of whether you’re Team Jamie or not, the battlefield is a must on any trip to Inverness.
 The Battle of Culloden was fought in 1746 between the Jacobites and the British government forces.
-There is a large visitor center, which has rave reviews (£11 entry per person).
+There is a large visitor center, which has rave reviews (£12.50 entry for adults).
 But the battlefield is worth walking around anyway.

-There are information panels so you can learn more about how the battle unfolded, what happened during the battle, and has some touching memorials to clans who fought in the battle.
-Having a car will be easiest, as it’s only a 15-minute drive from Inverness.
+There are information panels so you can learn more about how the battle unfolded and what happened during the battle.
+The site also has some touching memorials to clans who fought in the battle.
+Having a car will be easiest (parking is £5 per vehicle), as it’s only a 15-minute drive from Inverness.
 However, you can get here with public transport: take bus #2 which stops at the battlefield.
-While you’re there, the Clava Cairns are historic 4000-year-old burial cairns located just a 5-minute drive from the battlefield.

 The Black Isle